wikimedia/operations-software-transferpy/README.md

-Collection of Python classes and scripts to operate with MariaDB servers.
+transferpy is a Python 3 framework and command-line utility intended to efficiently move large files or directory trees between WMF production hosts, as well as to provide a low-level tool to backup and recover MySQL/MariaDB servers.

 ## Dependencies